viktorfilyk4/zendesk-tickets-exporter/README.md

 - PHPStorm (for development only)

 ## Development
-1. In development, we use XDebug for debuging purposes.
+1. In development, use XDebug for debuging purposes.
 In PHPStorm, open `Settings > PHP > Servers`.
 Add server with next params:
 ```